 A facsimile ballot is a translated ballot sheet that non-English speakers use as a guide for filling out English ballots and is usually posted at polling places.

 The justices backed Padilla on other key points of the lawsuit, finding that, if the California Legislature had wanted language assistance determinations to made on a countywide basis, it would have changed the Elections Code to reflect this desire.
 It has not.

 "Plaintiffs point out precinct-by-precinct application results in some limited English proficient voters not receiving assistance.
 However, the Legislature did not enact a statutory scheme that applies to every voter with limited English proficiency,” Justice Kathleen Banke wrote.
 "For example, the three percent ‘mandatory’ threshold, while lower than the federal five percent threshold, necessarily means some language minority voters with limited English proficiency will not come within the state law.
 Similarly, while a precinct focus may exclude some language minority voters, it is solely within the Legislature’s prerogative to balance the policy considerations bearing on the scope and reach of this statute.”

-Banke was joined by Justice Sandra Margulies and Presiding Justice David Humes.
+Banke was joined by Justice Sandra Margulies and Presiding Justice Jim Humes.

 She also wrote that the panel would not be changing the definition of "language minority,” finding Padilla was not wrong in using the definition provided by the Voting Rights Act.

 The decision was still a win for language access advocates, as it will increase the number of languages covered.

 “By our calculation that’s about 17 languages and 60,000 voters and that's pretty important,” Freeman said.
 “We believe that California should be at the forefront of encouraging voter participation.”

 Sign up for the Top 8, a roundup of the day's top stories delivered directly to your inbox Monday through Friday.